weiseell/NbdLamprey/README.md

 ### Folder overviews:
 Input: initial inputs for the pipeline (pre-processed by VCFtools) Summary Statistics: Outputs from the Summary Statistics scripts
+SNPsets: Outputs from the SNP_set_creation script Software Outputs: Outputs from Colony to be used for cohorts and Nb calculations
+Output: Final outputs for the pipeline
 Homebrew: contains all the user-created functions that are used in the pipeline